 The Residence Halls will open on Sunday September 2, 2018.
 All students will be contacted in early August with a move in time block for that day.

 Your housing cost depends on your room type.
 Please click HERE for detailed information on housing costs for the 2018-2019 academic year.
 Posted costs include all utilities.
 The mandatory meal plan is $5390 for the academic year.
 The cost of the meal plan will appear on the resident’s UMass bill.
-The cost of housing will not appear on the UMass bill and will need to be paid directly to UMass Boston through the Bursar office.
+The cost of housing will not appear on the UMass bill and will need to be paid directly to The Office of Housing and Residential Life.

 Parking will be available for all students living in the Residential Halls.
 The parking fee will be $1260/semester.

 Yes.
 Meal plans are required for all students living in the Residence Halls.
 The fee is $2695/semester.
 Details about the meal plan can be found HERE.

 Payments can be made online through the Resident portal or directly to the Office of Housing and Residential Life by check, money order, or credit card.
 Students will receive information about how to register and log in to their Resident portal during the summer.

 When you submit an application, you are letting us know that you are interested in living in the Residence Halls at UMass Boston.
 There is no official or binding agreement when you submit just your application.

 When you sign a Housing License Agreement, you are signing a contract to reside in the Residence Halls for the full term of the Agreement.
 This is a binding contract unless the student does not enroll at UMass Boston.